FordPipatkittikul/Databases/SQL/README.md

     */
     WHERE first_name = 'Mayumi' AND last_name = 'Schueller';

+## NULL
+    IS: a keyword that we can use to filter NULL. other comparison operators cannot Filtering.

 ## Common mistakes

      ' ' for you to write **TEXT** in sql, " " is for **TABLES**